mark-watson/hy-lisp-python-book/manuscript/hytutorial.md

 On line 2, the expression **(enumerate sentence)** generates one character at a time from a string. **enumerate** operating on a list will generate one list element at a time.

-Line 9 shows an example of *destructuring*: the values in the list **vv** are tuples (tutples are like lists but are immutable, that is, once a tuple is constructed the values it holds can not be changed) with two values.
+Line 9 shows an example of *destructuring*: the values in the list **vv** are tuples (tuples are like lists but are immutable, that is, once a tuple is constructed the values it holds can not be changed) with two values.
 The values in each tuple are copied into binding variables in the list **[a b]**.
 We could have used the following code instead but it is more verbose:

 {lang="bash",linenos=off}
 ~~~~~~~~